 What’s water but the generated soul?

 In the first stanza of ‘Coole Park And Ballylee, 1931’ the speaker begins with a lively, peaceful image.
 He describes for the reader how the waters race under his “window-ledge”.
-In amongst them, there are living creatures, “Otters” below and “moor-hens” above.
+Among them, there are living creatures, “Otters” below and “moor-hens” above.

 Over the next five lines, he tracks the path of the water.
 Like a river, it runs strong and powerful for a “mile”.
 It is majestic, appearing “undimmed” when compared to the face of Heaven.
 Then, the river travels “through ‘dark’ Raftery’s ‘cellar’ drop”.
 This is a reference to Yeats’ tower, also known as Thoor Ballylee Castle, where the poet once lived.
 The name “Raftery” is meant to connect to the man who helped Yeats restore his once home.
 (With some research it becomes clear that the person Yeats was actually referring to was a man named Michael Rafferty.)